MicrosoftDocs/appcenter-docs/docs/distribution/testers/testing-android.md

 This app allows you to manage all of your apps and their releases within the app, rather than navigating to our install portal.

 After logging in, you'll be presented with list of all the apps you've been invited to test.
 By selecting any of the apps you can review the release history and download the selected app by clicking the **blue install button**.
-Clicking this will initiate the installation process on your phone.
+Clicking this initiates the installation process on your phone.

 ![App Details View in the  App](images/a-appdetails-app.png)